nrfconnect/sdk-nrf/include/bluetooth/mesh/sensor.rst

 The Zephyr sensor API records samples in two steps:

 1.
-Tell the sensor to take a sample by calling :cpp:func:`sensor_sample_fetch`.
+Tell the sensor to take a sample by calling :c:func:`sensor_sample_fetch`.
 2.
-Read the recorded sample data with :cpp:func:`sensor_channel_get`.
+Read the recorded sample data with :c:func:`sensor_channel_get`.

 The first step may be done at any time.
 Typically, the sensor fetching is triggered by a timer, an external event or a sensor trigger, but it may be called in the ``get`` callback itself.